In The Art of People, Dave Kerpen teaches readers how to increase their people’s skills and build strong and functioning

 - Meeting the right people

 The author recommends wearing something “strange” and “attention-catching”.

 This is an old technique that the pick-up artists called “peacocking” (The Game, The Mystery Method) and Leil Lowndes called “What’s It” in How to Talk to Anyone.

 I have never been a big fan of this theory.
 I believe that you can catch attention without wearing red or orange shoes.

-I liked here his suggestion on leveraging LinkedIn, such as: write all schools, organizations, and activities you’ve been part, add everyone you know, ask for intro through LinkedIn instead of directly inboxing.
+I liked here his suggestion on leveraging LinkedIn, such as: write all schools, organizations, and activities you’ve been part of, adding everyone you know, ask for intro through LinkedIn instead of directly inboxing.